cjmj96/bike-sharing-company-analysis/README.md

-# Analysis for a Bike Sharing Company market strategy
+# Bike Sharing Company Analysis for Market Strategy

 ## Background and overview